Baburam Maharaj (Swami Premananda): Ramakrishna's influence

 Baburam accompanied Rakhal to Dakshineswar temple to meet Ramakrishna.
 He also met Vivekananda, who at that time was known as Narendranath Dutta.
 After a few more visits to Dakshineswar Baburam came directly under Ramakrishna's influence who also held him in high esteem.
 At that time, Baburam was only twenty years.
 Ramakrishna said to his disciples that Baburam is pure to his very marrow, no impure thought can ever cross his mind.

-This association apparently let to the neglect of his studies, and he failed to clear his entrance examination.
+This association apparently led to the neglect of his studies, and he failed to clear his entrance examination.

 In 1885, Ramakrishna was diagnosed to have developed throat cancer, and was shifted to Calcutta for better treatment, first to Shyampukur and then to Cossipore Garden house.
-Baburam was one of the constant attendants on the master, along with his other brother disciples, including Rakhal and Narendra, and this continued till the passing away of his master in August 1886.
+Baburam was one of the constant attendants on the master, along with his other brother disciples, including Rakhal and Narendra, and this continued till the death of his master in August 1886.
 This event brought the brother disciples in close contact on a shared goal and paved the way for the establishment of the first Math in Baranagar, under the leadership of Narendranath (Vivekananda).